ConservationMetrics/gc-explorer/docs/auth.md

 5. Select the appropriate role(s)

 **Note**: Users can have multiple roles, but it's recommended to assign only the highest-level role needed (e.g., assign Admin and remove Member role).

+**Automatic Role Assignment**: New users with no roles are automatically assigned the "Public" role via the Management API.

 ### Viewing User Roles